oracle-livelabs/apex/workflows/6-creating-pages.md

 ## Task 5: Create the Patient Appointments And Feedbacks Page

-Now, you need to create a View Only page where a patient can log in to view their appointments and also the feedbacks they have left so far.
+Now, you need to create a View Only page where patients can log in to view their appointments and the feedback they have left so far.

 1. Click **+ (Plus) Icon** on the right-above corner of the page designer.
 Then select **Page** from the drop-down.